Cooperation Afloat Readiness and Training: CARAT 2011

-CARAT Bangladesh
+CARAT 2011 Bangladesh

-The U.S. Navy's guided-missile destroyer USS Kidd, the guided-missile frigate USS Ford, the mine counter-measures ship USS Defender, and the salvage ship USNS Safeguard participated in the first-ever CARAT Bangladesh bilateral exercises which began on 18 September 2011 at the Bangladesh naval base at Issa Khan.
-Task Force 73 commander (CTF-73) Rear Admiral Tom Carney noted:

-The fact that CARAT attracts navies from the region is a particularly important point.
+The U.S. Navy's guided-missile destroyer USS Kidd, the guided-missile frigate USS Ford, the mine counter-measures ship USS Defender, and the salvage ship USNS Safeguard participated in the first-ever CARAT Bangladesh bilateral exercise, which began on 18 September 2011 at the Bangladesh naval base at Issa Khan.
+Task Force 73 commander (CTF-73) Rear Admiral Tom Carney noted:The fact that CARAT attracts navies from the region is a particularly important point.
 I look at 2011 as the first of many successful years of engagement between the U.S. and Bangladesh Navies.

 CARAT Bangladesh combined training events ashore and at sea, with shore events focused on dive training, riverine warfare, ship boarding training, and medical and community service projects.
-At-sea training operations included helicopter operations, shipboard communications and maneuvering drills, surface gunnery exercises. and tactical freeplay events.
+At-sea training operations included helicopter operations, shipboard communications and maneuvering drills, surface gunnery exercises, and tactical freeplay events.

-CARAT Cambodia
+CARAT 2011 Cambodia

 The U.S. destroyer Kidd and salvage ship Safeguard subsequently participated in the 2nd annual CARAT Cambodia bilateral exercise which began on 20 October 2011 with opening ceremonies in Sihanoukville.
-TF-73 commander Admiral Carney (pictured) added:

-Last year marked an important step forward in the relationships between the U.S. and Cambodian Navies.
-This year, for the first time, a ship from the U.S. Navy, one of our newest destroyers, will be getting underway with royal Cambodian navy ships for a series of at-sea events.
+TF-73 commander Admiral Carney (pictured) added:Last year marked an important step forward in the relationships between the U.S. and Cambodian Navies.
+This year, for the first time, a ship from the U.S. Navy, one of our newest destroyers, will be getting underway with Royal Cambodian Navy ships for a series of at-sea events.

 The week-long CARAT Cambodia exercises included training exchanges and community activities ashore and such at-sea operations as communication drills, division tactics, and surface gunfire drills.

-CARAT Brunei
+CARAT 2011 Brunei

 The guided-missile destroyers USS Pinckney and USS Dewey joined the U.S. Navy land-based patrol squadron VP-40 for the 17th annual CARAT Brunei exercises which began on 30 September 2011 in opening ceremonies held at the Muara Naval Base.
-CTF-73 Admiral Carney observed:

-This is a key year for our exercise, as it marks the first time in two years both the U.S. and Royal Brunei Navies are returning to sea together.
+CTF-73 Admiral Carney observed:This is a key year for our exercise, as it marks the first time in two years both the U.S. and Royal Brunei Navies are returning to sea together.
 Improving cooperation and advancing interoperability at sea is the cornerstone of CARAT, and we have a short but ambitious schedule of underway events planned.

 The eight-day exercise included training exchanges ashore on maritime domain awareness, search-and-rescue, fire fighting and damage control, vessel boarding procedures, and various maritime symposia.
 U.S. Marines joined Bruneian Land Forces for urban operations and first aid training.
 At-sea operations included joint helicopter operations, search and rescue practical scenarios, division tactics, and surface gunfire drills.